 Coroplast Alternative for the Guinea Pig Cage

 One of the more inexpensive and easy to add on runs available is called Coroplast.
 These are made out of plastic and are easy to clean.
 They will work both indoors and outside in the shade.
-These cages are a good starting point and are definitely better than having nothing.
+These cages are a good starting point and make good exercise for guinea pigs and are definitely better than having nothing.

 On the other hand if your guinea is going to remain indoors and you don’t have other pets this could be the perfect solution for your guinea pig.